 There’s also a phone that can simulate kissing using a “wet sponge pushing against a membrane.”
 Reports indicate that the phone can even differentiate between a quick smooch and a deep, passionate kiss.

 Taking virtual sex to the next level, there are also devices designed to “go all the way.”
 The RealTouch, which was developed by a former NASA engineer, promises realistic, hands-free sexual experiences for men with a “line-up of willing partners, who are always ready when you are,” according to the website.

-Even the Nintendo Wii, maker of popular interactive video games, has gotten in on the adult sex toy business.
-Available for his and her pleasure are two rods, one resembling a women’s vibrator and another with a ring designed to fit over the penis.
-Connecting these “Wii-motes” to specific hardware, motions detected on one Wii-mote are transmitted via Bluetooth to a nearby computer, sent over the Internet and reproduced by the other Wii-mote.
-In this way, one user “feels” the physical stimulation provided by the other in real time.
+Even the Nintendo Wii, the maker of popular interactive video games, has gotten in on the adult sex toy business.
+Available for his and her pleasure are two rods, one is resembling a women’s vibrator and another with a ring designed to fit over the penis.
+Connecting these “Wii-motes” to specific hardware, motions detected on one Wii-mote are transmitted via Bluetooth to a nearby computer, sent over the Internet, and reproduced by the other Wii-mote.
+In this way, one user “feels” the physical stimulation provided by the other in real-time.
 These devices are available online for about $300.

 Fast-Forward to Virtual Sex of the Future